winccoa/winccoa-ae-js-mqttexplorer/README.md

 ## Content:
 This repository includes the project folders, documentation, and the legal information of the application example, organized as following:
 - **MQTTExplorerAnImporterTool** The WinCC OA tool subproject
-- **WinCCOAFrameworkAppExample:** Predefined project for testing with WinCC OA
+- **MQTTExplorerAnImporterExample:** Predefined project for testing with WinCC OA
-- **WinCCOAFrameworkAppExample_V1.1.pdf:** HowTo of Implementation, Installation and Usage of the WinCC OA MQTT Explorer and Importer
+- **MQTTExplorerAnImporterTool.pdf:** HowTo of Implementation, Installation and Usage of the WinCC OA MQTT Explorer and Importer
 - **LEGAL_INFO.md:** Legal Information
 - **LICENSE.md:** License Information
 - **README.md:** this file